emrgnt-cmplxty/fermi/docs/0.old/tutorials/ledger.md

 ## Sending Tokens w/ Ledger {#sending-tokens-w-ledger}

-This two minute video walkthrough will guide you through sending tokens using a Ledger device & Axion Wallet.
+This two minute video walkthrough will guide you through sending tokens using a Ledger device & Fermi Wallet.

 <iframe
   width="960"